 Steering clear of red and green to better fit the style and palette of the home, this Danish apartment gets a potted tree outfitted with handmade ornaments in vivid colors.

 Besides avoiding red and green when it comes to ornament time, you can also avoid your normal balls and try something new, like these paper geometric shapes on this Happy Mundane tree.

 Another atypical palette, from stylist Will Taylor, that’s full of punchy technicolor-inspired hues.

 Let’s face it, not everyone has the space for a tree or a lot of decorations but still want to get festive.
 With washi tape taking the craft world by storm in recent years, it’s easy to find.
 Now put it to good use and tape an outline of a simple tree on your wall and boom, instant holiday, thanks to the Bettina Holst Blog.

 If you’re not into washi tape, you can try this easy DIY from Cuckoo 4 Design that takes Ikea Margareta fabric and stretches it on canvas.
 The fabric has a massive Christmas tree printed on it that looks incredibly real.
 Add small, lightweight ornaments and you have yourself an inventive tree.

-Designer Sarah Ellison created a simple scheme with white geometric ornaments and pink stars on a single bare branch whose tips are painted white.
+Stylist Sarah Ellison created a simple scheme with white geometric ornaments and pink stars on a single bare branch whose tips are painted white.

 String marshmallows on clear nylon filament, like on Blue Eyed Yonder, for a wintry look above your fireplace.